 - 1 Southwest point per dollar on every other purchase

 - 7,500 Southwest points each year on your card anniversary

 Southwest award prices are based on the cash price of the ticket.
-While this means no blackout dates as along as a paid ticket is available, it also means no defined award pricing.
-In general, Southwest points are worth ~1.5 cents each, but I’ve seen them go up to 1.75 cents each, and occasionally higher.
+This means no blackout dates as along as a paid ticket is available, but it also means no defined-award pricing.
+In general, Southwest points are worth ~1.5 cents each, but I’ve seen them go up to 1.8 cents each, and occasionally higher.

 You can only redeem Southwest points for Southwest flights.
 In addition to award flights, you can also donate your points to charities or gift your points to another Southwest frequent flyer program member.

 It’s really easy to redeem your Southwest points using their website or mobile app.
 In fact, they have a really fancy map that shows you all the routes they fly.
 I use this for inspiration when I want to see where I can travel.

 To use your points, click on the “Points” button in the top right when searching for flights.
 On the next screen, you’ll see three columns showing you Business Select, Anytime and Wanna Get Away fares.
 The latter will offer the best value for your points.
 You’ll always get two free checked bags and free cancellations and changes with any fare.
 Select the flight you want and hit continue.

 The next page shows you your specific itinerary, your points cost, and the taxes and fees (usually ~$6 for a one-way domestic flight).